How to Sync Two Office 365 or Exchange Calendars?

 Do you have two separate Office 365 or Exchange accounts?
 Or do you want to share your calendar with someone else from or beyond your organization?
-Whatever is your case, you can use SyncPenguin to create and start a cloud sync between two Office 365 calendars in less than 5 minutes.
+Whatever is your case, you can use SyncPenguin to create and start a cloud sync between two Office 365 or Exchange on-premise calendars in less than 5 minutes.
 This article explains in steps how to do it.
 Additionally, we explain how to migrate any already existing meetings from one calendar to another.

 The sync allows variety of connection combinations and scenarios, including between different Exchange domains or Office 365 tenants.
 You can sync records between pairs of accounts, from all accounts to a single shared one, or arrange any other custom sync behavior.